 Technical details, specifications

-This milestone walkman was the second walkman after the legendary TPS-L2 and set the base design for all the DD line.
+This milestone walkman was the second walkman after the legendary TPS-L2 and set the form factor for the DD line.

 The WM-2, or "Walkman II" as it was known, took the mantle from the TPS-L2 as the smallest stereo cassette player in the world.
 It could hardly be smaller, being only just larger than the cassette it played.